Campaign challenges the public to go one week without using a plastic bag!

 About Recycle BC

 Recycle BC is a not-for-profit organization responsible for residential packaging and paper recycling throughout British Columbia, servicing over 1.8 million households.
 Recycle BC works in partnership with more than 160 collection and post-collection partners, including local governments, First Nations, non-profits and private companies.
 Recycle BC ensures materials are collected from households and depots, sorted and responsibly recycled.
-The program is funded by over 1,200 businesses that include retailers, manufacturers and restaurants that supply packaging and printed paper to BC residents, shifting recycling costs away from homeowners.
+The program is funded by over 1,200 businesses that include retailers, manufacturers and restaurants that supply packaging and paper to BC residents, shifting recycling costs away from homeowners.
 Additional details about Recycle BC’s residential packaging and paper recycling program, including a full list of accepted materials, depot locations and member businesses are available at RecycleBC.ca.

 About the Retail Council of Canada